Canning Supplies and Preserving Equipment List

 There are sooooooo many sizes of jars available for almost anything you want to preserve.

 4 oz jars: these are great for gifting jams or chutneys.
 I used them to freeze baby food when my kiddos were younger.
 They’re also the perfect size for freezing small portions of homemade pesto or Whole30 BBQ Sauce.

-8 oz jars: these are standard jam jars (related: Low-Sugar Strawberry Jam), sauces (related: Old-Fashioned Slow Cooker Apple Butter) and are perfect for syrups (related: Canning Blackberry Syrup).
-You can also use these 8 oz containers for freezer jam (related: No Cook Raspberry Freezer Jam, Blackberry Freezer Jam, and this Strawberry Freezer Jam).
+8 oz jars: these are standard jam jars (related: Low-Sugar Strawberry Jam), sauces (related: Canning Apple Butter) and are perfect for syrups (related: Blackberry Syrup).
+You can also use these 8 oz containers for freezer jam (related: No Cook Raspberry Freezer Jam, Blackberry Freezer Jam, and this Strawberry Freezer Jam Recipe).

 Pint and a-half jar: these 24 oz jars are great for taller veggies like carrots or asparagus.